kgdroid/AgeCalulator/README.md

 # AgeCalulator
-# Beginner project
-# Easy college project

 This is my first ever android project.
 <-------------------------------------->

-AgeCal have 3 funtionalities in total:
+AgeCal:
+* AgeCal is a basic age calculator native android app.
-1. It allows you to select the date from calender and then calculate your age in year, month and day i.e: 22 years, 2 months, 10 days.
+* It allows you to select the date from calender and then calculate your age in year, month and day i.e: 22 years, 2 months, 10 days.
-2. Then it will calculate next birthday from selected date in months and days
+* Then it will calculate next birthday from selected date in months and days
-3. And lastly it will calculate total years, months, days, hours, minutes, seconds.
+* And lastly it will calculate total years, months, days, hours, minutes, seconds.

+*It support Themes too (Light and Dark theme).

 External Library:
 Only one dependency is used: joda-time-android.